luke-jiang/Leetcode/algorithms.md

 - Enumeration Problem: search for all solutions

 A backtracking algorithm has the following pattern:
-* Starting an initial state S, a set of choices C, and a constraint P on the states
+* Starting with an initial state S, a set of choices C, and a constraint P on the states
 * Select the next element c in C, construct state S + c
 * check if S + c satisfies the constraint P
   * if so, S + c is eligible to be further constructed